-Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, a normative definition of communication between personal telehealth insulin pump devices and compute engines (e.g., cell phones, personal computers, personal health appliances, set top boxes) in a manner that enables plug-and-play interoperability, is established in this standard.
-Appropriate portions of existing standards including ISO/IEEE 11073 terminology, information models, application profile standards, and transport standards are leveraged.
+Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, a normative definition of communication between personal telehealth glucose meter devices and compute engines (e.g., cell phones, personal computers, personal health appliances, and set top boxes) is established by this standard in a manner that enables plug-and-play interoperability.
+Appropriate portions of existing standards are leveraged, including ISO/IEEE 11073 terminology, information models, application profile standards, and transport standards.
 The use of specific term codes, formats, and behaviors in telehealth environments restricting optionality in base frameworks in favor of interoperability are specified.
-A common core of communication functionality for personal telehealth insulin pump devices is defined.
+A common core of communication functionality for personal telehealth glucose meters is defined in this standard.

-Keywords: IEEE 11073-10419[TM], insulin pump, medical device communication, personal health devices
+Keywords: glucose meter, IEEE 11073-10417TM, medical device communication, personal health devices

 Copyright © 2015 by The Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
-Published 10 April 2015.
+Published 2 July 2015.
 Printed in the United States of America.